 Looking to earn an MS in Clinical Mental Health Counseling?
-Walden’s online learning program is accredited by CACREP and has five diverse specializations to choose from, in addition to the General Program.
+Walden’s online learning program is accredited by CACREP and has four diverse specializations to choose from, in addition to the General Program.
 The first step in choosing a specialization that aligns with your aspirations and career goals is to understand the differences between them.
 Below is a brief introduction to each specialization within Walden’s clinical mental health counseling master’s program.

 Addiction Counseling: This specialization can prepare you to address the unique emotional challenges of individuals and families as they find their way to hope and healing.
 In addition to the various types of addictive behaviors, you’ll study contemporary treatment and intervention models used to promote recovery.